 The car bearing the Ohio license plate or decal of the FOPA member tells other citizens and police officers that you are a supporter of better law enforcement.

 Many changes have taken place in law enforcement through the efforts of members of the Associate Lodges throughout the country.
 These changes have induced a better grade of men and women to join the police force.
 The police officer today is a skilled professional person in their field.

 Members are pledged to foster public respect for the police officers, promote better understanding by the public of the rights, duties, and problems of the police officers, and they should strive in every way within their power to better the conditions under which the police officer serves the public.

 There are also many benevolent projects conducted by these lodges.
 Most meetings are spiced with interesting speakers, films, or discussions.
 Many times meetings are followed up by refreshments so that better fellowship can be obtained among the members.

-The joint meetings with F.O.P. #15 are the THIRD Thursday of the month and are in the months of: February, June and October and begin at 8:PM.
-Still check with you news letter for up dates or changes.
+The joint meetings with F.O.P. #15 are the THIRD Thursday of the month and are in the months of: February, June and October and begin at 8:00PM.
+Still check with your news letter for updates or changes.